ubihazard/probook-4x30s/README.md

 ### Broadcom Wi-Fi and High Sierra kernel panics

-Although the Broadcom setup section above is technically correct and is done according to the official instructions, in my case I ended up experiencing random kernel panics (especially on boot) with `BrcmPatchRAM2.kext` and `BrcmBluetoothInjector.kext` on High Sierra...
-(No problems on Big Sur or Monterey.)
+Although the Broadcom setup section above is technically correct and is done according to the official instructions, in my case I ended up experiencing random kernel panics (especially on boot) with `BrcmPatchRAM2.kext` or `BrcmBluetoothInjector.kext` on High Sierra (tried separately).
 The panic message was kind of absurd too:

 ```
 a freed zone element has been modified in zone kalloc.80: expected 0 but found 0, bits changed 0